Home » What will Canada’s New Accessibility Law 2018 look like?

 Comprehensive Disability Tax Credit Guide

-How does it work ?
+How does it work?

 A lot has to be done to balance the restrictions for people and places that have to adhere to the law, with being specific enough to get results at the same time.
-Flexibility is the key, said Professor Michael Prince of University of Victoria.
-He said we are still in the early stage, referring to the way Canadian government is approaching the law implementation.
+Flexibility is the key, said Professor Michael Prince of the University of Victoria.
+He said we are still in the early stage, referring to the way the Canadian government is approaching the law implementation.

 Prince argued that some governments have gone as far as taking measures to set up resources to develop the balance, pointing to the example of Ireland’s Centre for Excellence in Universal Design, an agency to conduct research and help shape accessibility practices.